Orchextra/orchextra-content-android-sdk/README.md

 Change project/authCredentials SDK
 -------------
-In the new version we set the new project authCredentials when we initialize the sdk, if we want to change the Ox Project, we can call it in any moment.
+If we doesn't set the new credentials when we initialize the sdk, or change them with new ones.
+We can set them in any moment during the application life.
 ```java
 Ocm.startWithCredentials(NEW_API_KEY,NEW_API_SECRET, callback);
 ```